 Sometimes the grind can feel like too much.
 With all the hustle and bustle that comes with living in modern society, it’s no surprise that people are turning to the outdoors for comfort, recreation, and to rekindle the sense of wonder that society often strips from them.
 According to a report by the Outdoor Foundation, 44.9 percent of Americans went hiking in 2017, up from 42.1 percent in 2016.
-With this surge in hiking participation, you may be wondering how hiking trails are operated and maintained.
+With this surge in hiking participation, you may be wondering who maintains hiking trails and how they are operated.
 The answer is that there are thousands of park service employees and volunteers that maintain these trails and keep them open for hikers across the country.

 Some of this work is undertaken by dedicated park employees.
 One major project undertaken by park employees was the restoration of a boardwalk on the Alka’i Swamp Trail on the island of Kauai.
 Alka’i swamp is considered by many to be one of the wettest places on earth– which makes it a beautiful place to hike, but a difficult place to maintain a hiking trail.
 In 2018, park service workers undertook a major project to repair the miles-long boardwalk, which was beginning to sink into the mud.
 The new boardwalk was constructed from recycled materials, making it more resilient to the swampy conditions at Alka’i.
 Major restoration projects like this are common, but they can’t always be completed by park service employees alone.